-During treatment, you or your loved one will complete a personalized plan of action in conjunction with daily interactions with our multidisciplinary team consisting of licensed professional therapists and behavioral health technicians, and a 24/7 nursing staff.
-We will help you return to a place of peace and allow you to return to your life and start building a brighter future.
+During treatment, you or your loved one will complete a personalized plan of action.
+Our team consists of licensed professional therapists, behavioral health technicians, and a 24/7 nursing staff.
+We will help you return to a place of peace.
+Then, you can allow yourself to build a brighter future.

-Atlanta Detox Center is a subsidiary of Amatus Recovery Centers, a division of Amatus Health that offers treatment for drug and alcohol addiction as well as co-occurring mental health disorders in facilities across the country.
+Atlanta Detox Center is one of the Amatus Recovery Centers, a division of Amatus Health.
+ARC offers treatment for drug and alcohol addiction as well as co-occurring mental health disorders in facilities across the country.
 To learn more visit amatusrecoverycenters.com.